karakasEnes/karakasEnes/README.md

 ❤️ I am in love with coding.
 That's right, I'm in love with it!
 It fascinates me!

-👉 My journey began in 2012 when I saw a C++ book in a university library.
-Additionally, I learned VBA during that time.
+👉 My journey began in 2011-2012 when I saw a C++ book in a university library.
+I learned VBA during that time.
 In 2019, I began seriously considering changing my career.
 I learned Python in June 2019.
 Since 2020, I've been learning and coding technologies such as Javascript (and others below mentioned).

 📚 I love books, movies, learning, having relaxed time.